Using the C++ interface

 # -

-# variables can be used to specify the location of various libraries
+# Environment variables can be used to specify the location of various

-# which need to be added.
-These values can also be set directly in the
+# libraries which need to be added.
+See

 # http://awsteiner.org/code/o2sclpy/link_cpp.html#linking-with-o2scl

-# To test that the link worked, obtain the O$_2$scl version from the DLL:
+# Obtain the O$_2$scl version from the DLL:

 def test_fun():